devhartley/Gangsir_MC_LuaPrograms/README.md

 ***-Base info getter tablet client***

 This is a tablet client that receives info from a base info computer and displays it on the tablet.
-Must be run with my base info getter, and tablet must contain a wireless network card.
+Must be run with my base info getter, and tablet/controller must contain a wireless network card.
+In order to keep persistence, will write the home address of the home computer running the base controller to file, allowing for it to pick up from where it left off without having to reset both programs. `The file is written at /usr/misc/homeAddress.txt`